Intro-RP/.github/profile/README.md

-# Outro RP - Bridging GTA V and Anticipating GTA VI RP 🚗🎮
+# Intro - Bridging GTA V and Anticipating GTA VI RP 🚗🎮

-Welcome to Outro RP, the immersive role-playing server designed to mark the transition from the conclusion of GTA V RP to the anticipation of GTA VI RP (upon its release).
+Welcome to Intro, the immersive role-playing server designed to mark the transition from the conclusion of GTA V RP to the anticipation of GTA VI RP (upon its release).

-## About Outro RP 🌟
+## About Intro 🌟

-Outro RP is an engaging experience tailored to seamlessly lead the community from the closure of GTA V's narratives and adventures into the eagerly awaited world of GTA VI RP.
+Intro is an engaging experience tailored to seamlessly lead the community from the closure of GTA V's narratives and adventures into the eagerly awaited world of GTA VI RP.

 ### Features 🌐